YoshiiShell/PC-Optimization/preperation.md

 Now select the only file (if there is multiple, make sure there is **one** .rom.
 If not, cancel out and troubleshoot.

 Let it update and once it does, it will restart you back to BIOS, or restart normally.
-Which then you should see Windowson a prebuilt, or a no OS found error on a custom-built.
+Which then you should see Windows on a prebuilt, or a no OS found error on a custom-built.